platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

 # Learning outcomes

+After completing this lesson, you will be able to:

 -   Describe how to run a basic web application in a development environment.

 -   Describe how dependencies are declared and sourced when building your web application.

 -   Explain benefits and trade-offs of blocking web applications.

 # Getting started